Expungement and Rights Restoration Lawyers for Central Oregon

 Read MoreExpunging or Setting Aside Convictions in Oregon: Everything You Need to Know

 How Soon Should I Petition to Expunge or Set Aside?
 They say a bird in the hand is worth two in the bush, and this is never truer than when taking steps to have your rights restored.
-Pursuing a felony expungement should be undertaken as soon as possible because laws and circumstances can change.
-Simply…
+Pursuing a felony expungement or setting aside a conviction should be undertaken as soon as possible because laws…

 Read MoreHow to Get Your Felony Expunged For Free in Oregon